wannasleepforlong/Epilepsy-Seizure-Prediction-2nd-Sem/README.md

   - `Audio/`
   - `Transcripts/`

-The dataset follows a clean and categorized format to facilitate structured evaluation across different data types.
+The dataset is organized to support structured evaluation across various data categories.

 ---